-^{} See my "Mercy Otis Warren The Politics of Language and the Aesthetics of Self," AQ, 35 (Winter 1983), pp. 481-498 kings, despots, and mannered aristocrats who care only to gratify their baser passions.
+Warren sometimes characterized the three conflicts in the starkest terms, suggesting that she viewed history as a vast morality play-not unlike "The Sack of Rome," which she had based on Joseph Addison's "Cato" (1713)-in which simple, industrious, virtuous, liberty-loving republicans courageously resist the encroachments of kings, despots, and mannered aristocrats who care only to gratify their baser passions.
 While, for Warren, history may have been easy enough to categorize into strict oppositions, its outcomes were neither obvious nor inevitable.
 If history revealed any consistent tendency, it was that arbitrary power, corruption, and irrationality tended to defeat enlightened principles.
-That was why most of the world remained enslaved "Ambition and avarice," she wrote, "are the leading springs" of history, whereas "virtue in the sublimest sense, has an influence only on a chosen few," and "the guidance of reason-, operates too little on the generality of mankind "T Faced with those who lusted for power and self-aggrandizement, most people in the history of the world submitted, too ignorant, cowardly, or despairing to resist
+That was why most of the world remained enslaved.
+"Ambition and avarice," she wrote, "are the leading springs" of history, whereas "virtue in the sublimest sense, has an influence only on a chosen few," and "the guidance of reason . . . operates too little on the generality of mankind."
+Faced with those who lusted for power and self-aggrandizement, most people in the history of the world submitted, too ignorant, cowardly, or despairing to resist.

-There were, of course, exceptions to this grim scenario, the most conspicuous of which in the modern world was that of the American colonists who, according to Warren, manifested the kind of virtue and commitment to liberty only rarely witnessed in history Warren "trembled for the events of the present commotion," she wrote in 1774; she believed that "there must be a noble struggle to recover the existing liberties of our injured country" and that no one could predict how the struggle would turn out.
-In retrospect, however, she was able to conclude "Reduced nearly to a state of nature with regard to all civil or authoritative ties, it is almost incredible, that the principles of rectitude and common justice should have been so generally influential" among the people.
-From the Stamp Act to the introduction of a standing army in Massachusetts, from the nonimportation agreements to the Coercive Acts, and finally from these tensions to a state of war, "it must be ascribed to the virtue of the people ... that they did not feel the effects of anarchy in the extreme "5 The American Revolution was a signal victory over "an ungrateful, dissipated" Britain, a nation which had fallen into "barbarism" and internal corruption and whose "republican opinions and had been on the wane" since the first Stuart " . . . freedom
+There were, of course, exceptions to this grim scenario, the most conspicuous of which in the modern world was that of the American colonists who, according to Warren, manifested the kind of virtue and commitment to liberty only rarely witnessed in history.
+Warren "trembled for the events of the present commotion," she wrote in 1774; she believed that "there must be a noble struggle to recover the existing liberties of our injured country" and that no one could predict how the struggle would turn out.
+In retrospect, however, she was able to conclude: "Reduced nearly to a state of nature with regard to all civil or authoritative ties, it is almost incredible, that the principles of rectitude and common justice should have been so generally influential" among the people.
+From the Stamp Act to the introduction of a standing army in Massachusetts, from the nonimportation agreements to the Coercive Acts, and finally from these tensions to a state of war, "it must be ascribed to the virtue of the people . . . that they did not feel the effects of anarchy in the extreme."8

+The American Revolution was a signal victory over "an ungrateful, dissipated" Britain, a nation which had fallen into "barbarism" and internal corruption and whose "republican opinions and . . . freedom . . . had been on the wane" since the first Stuart. $\underline{9}$